-In the 2008/9 academic year the Faculty instituted a grading policy for all graduate level courses that aims to maintain a certain level of the final course grade.
+In the 2008/9 academic year, the Management faculty at Tel Aviv University instituted a grading policy for all graduate level courses that aims to maintain a certain level of the average final course grade.
 Accordingly, this policy will be applied to this course's final grades.
-Additional information regarding this policy can be found on the Faculty website.
+Additional information regarding this policy can be found on the website of the Coller School of Management.